Steam bus: 1924-present

 Steam power for road transportation saw a modest revival in the 1920s.
 It was economical to use, with prices of fuel oil (such as kerosene) being about one-third that of gasoline, with comparable fuel consumption to contemporary gasoline-engined vehicles.
 Additionally, startup times vis-a-vis gasoline-powered vehicles and safety issues from vaporized fuel had been solved, with steam cars such as the Doble requiring a mere 40 seconds to start from cold.
 In 1931 Doble was employed as a consultant by A & G Price of Thames, New Zealand to construct a steam engine for buses.
 Four were built in 1931, but plans were shelved as the depression deepened and the Auckland bus was too heavy for the roads.
 However, two 1932 reports described progress with construction.

 The Canadian company Brooks Steam Motors of Toronto, Ontario produced steam city buses in the 1920s.
 More recently, in 1972, the American inventor Bill Lear introduced a steam bus intended for trials in San Francisco.

 Modern commercial operations

 A steam bus named Elizabeth operates in Weston Super Mare (originally in the English seaside town of Whitby).

+AC Transit ran an experimental steam bus for a year.